 Rural Maine businesses that are not eligible for USDA Farm Service Agency loans may be able to get funding under the Business and Industry CARES Act Program provisions, which were included in the Coronavirus Aid, Relief and Economic Security Act.
 Loans must be used as working capital to prevent, prepare for, or respond to the effects of the coronavirus pandemic.
-The application deadline is June 22, learn more.
+Learn more.

 Share your ideas!
 As Gov. Mills administration works to re-open the economy and continues to strive to have a transparent process, it welcomes your thoughts and feedback and looks forward to reviewing all suggestions that are submitted.
 Please understand that we will take everything under advisement but may not be able to use every submission.
 Using this comment form, please take a moment to share your thoughts on potential goals and initiatives or on issues we should address in the planning process.

 Gov. Janet Mills extended a state of civil emergency for the state of Maine for another 30 days on Tuesday, April 14, a move that enables Mills to retain her emergency powers to enact or relax prohibitions on social activities and commerce until May 15 in response to the coronavirus pandemic.
 Read more.

 Pierce Atwood – COVID-19: Main Street Loan Facilities – If your business did not meet the size limitations of the Paycheck Protection Program (PPP) there are facilities being developed for larger businesses (although they are also available for firms with PPP loans).
 One of those programs is the Main Street Loan Facility.
 This program provides for unsecured terms loans in which the bank lender holds 5% and sells 95% of the loan to the Federal Reserve.
 Read more.